Loading

 As Falk advanced, he was able to attack the flank of the Russian 27th Infantry Division near Göritten, when a gap formed between the Russian 27th and 40th infantry divisions.

 A furious frontal attack broke the Russian division, which fled eastward, losing 3,000 casualties and 5,000 prisoners, including almost the entirety of the Russian 105th Regiment.
-Although the Russian 29th and 25th divisions achieved some success to the north of Stallupönen and captured several captives and guns, they could not change the outcome of the battle.
+25th divisions achieved some success to the north of Stallupönen and captured several captives and guns, they could not change the outcome of the battle.
+But the actions of the 29th division had a decisive result, its counterattack to the rear of Francois created a threat of encirclement and the Germans were forced to stop the battle.

 Aftermath